What are the Customer Lifecycle Marketing stages?

 Show your appreciation by providing a small gift as a thank-you.
 Gift cards, discounts coupon or movie tickets for referrals is a great way to receive much more of the same.

-Asking and rewarding your customers for a referral completes the Wow experience and the lifecycle marketing process.
+Asking and rewarding your customers for a referral completes the Wow experience and the stages of the customer lifecycle marketing process.